-The outlook for the health sector is brightening, with promised increases in NHS capital funding expected to lift project starts over the next two years.
+The outlook for the health sector is brightening with increases in NHS capital funding promised by the new government, which is expected to lift project starts over the next two years.
 The scarcity of projects currently in the development pipeline is expected to limit initial sector growth to just 3% next year.
 Starts are subsequently forecast to gather momentum during 2021, rising by 8%, as NHS trusts develop and implement their investment programmes.